pankajwb/flippa_importer/README.md

-# flippa_importer
+# ninja form add submission to post
-A small snippet to import data from Flippa API
+A small snippet to add form data to post